jasonaaronwilson/omni-c/documentation/forms/namespaces.md

 ```

 Identifiers in other namespaces can be used without fully qualify them
-via the "use" keyword (similar to using, import, etc. from other
+via the `use` keyword (similar to using, import, etc. from other
 languages).
-The use keyword accepts the "*" qualifier to allow all
+The `use` keyword accepts the "*" qualifier as the last
-"publically" defined identifiers in an entire namespace to become
+component to allow all "publically" defined identifiers in an entire
-visible for the duration of the the definitions in the current
+namespace to become visible for the duration of the the definitions in
-namespace.
-Items in the namespace that are not annotated with public
+the current namespace.
+Items in the namespace that are not annotated
-are typically referred to as "private" or "namespace private" or
+with public are sometimes referred to as "private" or "namespace
-"package private".
+private" (or "package private" if you've worked in Java long enough).

 ```
 namespace foo;